 - Stay in a villa in front of the rice fields on the outskirts of Ubud.
 For us it is one of the best things to do in Bali.
 We really enjoy getting up every day with those views.

 - Try the Indonesian gastronomy: mie goreng, nasi goreng, gado gado, soto ayam, etc. It is varied, very rich and cheap.

 - And if you want a break from local food, try some of these nice cafes and restaurants with western dishes.

 - Walk among the rice fields.
 Enjoy the landscape that you had so many times visualized in your mind.
-Those in Tegallalang, which are only 15km away from the city.
-Of course, they say that the best are those of Jatiluwih, two hours from Ubud.
-Also, being further away, fewer people go and you can see them more calmly.
+Those in Tegallalang, which are only 15km away from the city. however the best place of rice field terrace are Jatiluwih, two hours from Ubud. there are fewer people go there and you can see them more calmly.

 - Do the Batur volcano trekking at sunrise.
-And do not do it if it’s cloudy and it’s going to rain because the dawn may twist and you end up seeing only clouds. in Batur you can do without a guide,but we hired the guide all together.
-And the experience is very good,
+And do not do it if it’s cloudy and it’s going to rain because the dawn may twist and you end up seeing only clouds. in Batur you can do without a guide,but I recommend you to hired the guide.
+And the experience is very good

 - Take a yoga course (or class): there are many people who go to Bali to do retreats and yoga courses.
 There are a lot of options in both the Canggu and Seminyak area and in Ubud.